patrykstefanski/og-battle-engine/README.md

 ### Run examples
 Make sure you specify the correct path to the obtained battle engine binary in the examples.
-For instance, in _example.php_ you need to replace the path in:
+For instance, in _example-battle.php_ you need to replace the path in:

 ```php
 $battleEngine = new BattleEngine('./build/BattleEngine', OG::$unitsAttributes);